Skip to main content

 Amenities

 Both cabins are equipped with a wood stove (CSA-approved wood stove), table with chairs, fire extinguisher, smoke and carbon monoxide detector, metal pail, shovel, broom, dustpan and 2 bunkbeds (single beds – mattresses NOT included).
-Outside there is an outdoor fire pit, outdoor privy and a picnic table.
+Outdoor privy and a picnic table.
+In winter, outdoor fires are not permitted.

 What to Bring